jeli-pro/jeli-app-shell/docs/flow.todo.md

 === DOING

-after executed above plan, now there is too many UI shift and borken and UI features lost...
+after executed above plan, now there is too many UI shift and borken and UI states , animations and features lost...
 I want the perceived UI stay like old snapshot even in this new dynamic manner of the components...

 again;

  The recent refactor to a generic, config-driven view engine was a success architecturally but resulted in unintended UI/UX regressions.
 The new dynamic components, while more flexible, do not perfectly replicate the nuanced layouts and behaviors of the original, hardcoded `DataDemo` components.

+avoid re-introducing hardcoded logic into the view components even the loading animations , empty state , state managements should managed by dynamic view

 === DONE